Over the Sea to Skye

 “I think it only works on special days when the planets are in alignment.” answers Hamish.

-Finally a visit to Skye would not be complete without a tour of the famous Talisker Distillery with its distinctive peaty flavour.
-On the way back to Portree MacMeanie points out the island of Raasay where in 1746 the Hanovarian soldiers burned all the houses on Raasay because the laird had sheltered Prince Charlie after Culloden.
+Finally, a visit to Skye would not be complete without a tour of the famous Talisker Distillery, whose whisky has a distinctive peaty flavour.
+On the way back to Portree, MacMeanie points out the island of Raasay, where in 1746 the Hanovarian soldiers burned all the houses because the laird had sheltered Prince Charlie after Culloden.